FatalSleep/Standard-Deviation/README.md

 ----
 # Polar Coordinate Standard Deviation
-Unlike the above, I have no idea how this works.
+Unlike the above, I have no idea how this math works.
 However it takes an input set of polar data (such as angles, hues, etc.) and finds the standard deviation then identifies outliers.
 ```C
 #include <stdio.h>
 #include <math.h>